dikortis/LetsTalkETC/Episodes/Episode_15.md

-transactions every day is this happening today that people will write software and Haskell or something similar and they they really prove it and so they they know it's going to work and there's no chance at all of any issues
+transactions every day is this happening today that people will write software and Haskell or something similar and they really prove it and so they they know it's going to work and there's no chance at all of any issues